RogerIsk/RogerIsk/README.md

 </p>

 <p align="center">
-These are most of the technologies I know so far.
+These are some of the technologies I know so far.
 </p>